-‘She knows great literature when she hears it, that pig,’ said author Fiona Stocker, pictured on her ranch with Bettina, the Berkshire sow.
+Author Fiona Stocker today won the approval of her livestock for her tales of rural living.
+‘She knows great literature when she hears it, that pig,’ said Stocker, pictured on her ranch with Bettina, the Berkshire sow.

 ‘I don’t know what she’s on about,’ Bettina was quoted as saying later.
 ‘I only came out of the shed because she promised me vegetable waste.’

 Greetings, readers, from myself and Bettina (that’s her on the left).
 Time for a quick update on the crowdfunding campaign for my book, Apple Island Wife: Escape to Tasmania.
 And the huge news is that I’m well over half funded, at 63% as I write!

 I’ve gone up by two pledges and 1% today.
 Strange how such tiny digits can make you feel so bloody marvellous.

 A teeny recap: my book has been accepted by Unbound, a changing-the-face-of-publishing group based in London, the world’s first crowdfunding publisher, now with an international reputation, and publishers of 266 books since their inception, some of them best sellers.

 I’m crowdfunding with them to meet the cost of publication.
 When I reach my target, they will swing into action, bring me out in paperback in the UK and Australia, and publish me globally in e-book form, thus bringing my quiet little corner of Tassie to the world!